55 years after riots, Watts section of LA still bears scars | WTOP

 Inside the Shack by the Track, Lorinda Lacy tries to make those letters come to life for Watts residents.

-In addition to assembling party supplies for a living and serving snacks, she spends a lot of her time helping others.
+In addition to assembling party supplies for a living and serving snacks — hamburgers, cookies, candy — she spends a lot of her time and energy helping others.

-Lacy, known as Auntie Moee, is one of many in Watts who provide for those in need.
+Lacy, known as Auntie Moee, is one of many in Watts, including nonprofits and charities, who provide for those in need.

-Lacy does all her work on a shoestring budget, providing blankets and pillows to the homeless, feeding children who miss out on school lunches during the summer and providing hundreds of free meals each holiday.
+Lacy does all her work on a shoestring budget, providing blankets and pillows to the homeless, feeding children who miss out on school lunches during the summer and providing hundreds of free meals each holiday to anyone who’s hungry.
 She gets contributions, buys food when it’s cheap and gets handouts from churches and food pantries.

-Lacy said her brother, the rapper Kevin “Flipside” White, part of the group OFTB, or Operation from the Bottom, inspired her to give back to the community.
+Lacy said her brother, the rapper Kevin “Flipside” White, was her inspiration and mentor for giving back to the community.
+White was part of the group OFTB, or Operation from the Bottom, that recorded with Death Row Records and worked on several tracks with the late Tupac Shakur.

 White died in a drive-by shooting in 2013.